📷 : Franklin & Bailey

 How did you get into acting and dance?

 I was introduced to acting when I started pretending to be ill from school, I hated school.
 My mum was like, “you should be an actor, you’re always pretending to be ill!”, so I asked what that was and she said it was someone in the movies and up on stage.
 I was like “ok yeah, that sounds cool!”
 I remember pretending to be ill one day and watching a Norman Wisdom film called A Stitch in Time.
 I must have been about six, and I cried and laughed at the same time, in the space of ten minutes, so I was like that’s something worth my time and effort, and that’s when I decided to really pursue it as a career.

 Dance followed when I was told, as a child actor, that I was rubbish at dance and I should do my three years at drama school and learn to dance, so I could meld the three disciplines into one and become a working actor in musical theatre.

 What was your first professional job?

-How do you find acting in short films?
+How do you find the experience acting in short films?

-There’s no messing around when it comes to short films, there’s little time to prep because predominantly you’re working with people who are looking for their big break as a director or filmmaker, writer, producer, who normally come from student films, and people who are just trying to be noticed for the short film, trying to tell a story in as quick a time as possible.
-You’re essentially breaking quite a complex story down to twenty minutes, sometimes even two minutes, you have to just cut the cake and get on with the story, you can’t powder anything out.
-It’s really interesting because there’s no messing around, don’t mess around as an actor basically haha, and it’s a lot quicker filmmaking, when you’re on a set for a big movie, you do your three shots a day, whereas you try and do about ten shots an hour on a short film, try and get it all done in a maximum of a week, maybe two weeks if they like to take their time.
+There’s no messing around when it comes to short films.
+There’s little time to prep because predominantly you’re working with people who are looking for their big break as a director, filmmaker, writer or producer, who normally come from student films, and people who are just trying to be noticed for the short film, trying to tell a story in as quick a time as possible.
+You’re essentially breaking quite a complex story down to twenty minutes, sometimes even two minutes, so you have to just cut the cake and get on with the story, you can’t powder anything out.
+It’s really interesting because there’s no messing around and it’s a lot quicker filmmaking.
+When you’re on a set for a big movie, you do your three shots a day, whereas you try and do about ten shots an hour on a short film, to try and get it all done in a maximum of a week, maybe two weeks if they like to take their time.

 Have you been given any advice that’s stuck with you?